 Real Time with Bill Maher

 This is a audio replay of Bill Maher's Friday HBO show.
 He is a polarizing figure.
 Between the time I'm typing this and the time you are reading it, I'm sure he's been in another 10 scandals.
-He is quite liberal, and quite politically incorrect.
-He has a perspective that's unique, and worth thinking about.
-By far the best part is the last 10 minutes of each show: New Rules.
+The best part of his show each week is the final 10 minutes, called New Rules.
 Weekly, Saturdays, 1hr